What Are The Street Names For Heroin?

 Getting Help For Heroin Use And Abuse

-Knowing the names for the types of heroin and its use will make it easier to identify that someone is using it.
+Knowing the names of the types of heroin and their use will make it easier to identify that someone is using it.
 If you suspect that someone you know is using heroin, keep an ear out for the code words listed above.

 Familiarizing yourself with drug-related terminology will help you determine what kind of drugs your loved one may be using.